Spectral transfer morphisms for unipotent affine Hecke algebras

-It is quite clear that the definition of the notion of STM could be generalized to Bernstein components in greater generality than only for the unipotent Bernstein components.
-It would be interesting to prove that the above mentioned induction principle holds in general.
-In view of our results, this could provide a clue how L-packets are partitioned by the Bernstein center, beyond the level of Lusztig's unipotent L-packets for simple groups of adjoint type.
+It is quite clear that the definition of the notion of STM could be generalized to Bernstein components \cite{BD}, \cite{H1}, \cite{H2}, \cite{H3} in greater generality than only for the unipotent Bernstein components.
+It would be interesting to investigate the above mentioned induction principle in general.
+In view of our results, this could provide a clue how L-packets are partitioned by the Bernstein center beyond Lusztig's unipotent L-packets for simple groups of adjoint type.

 In the first section of this paper we will review the theory of unipotent representations of $G$ with an emphasis on its harmonic analytic aspects.
 The results here are all due to \cite{Mo1}, \cite{Mo2}, \cite{Lu4}, \cite{Lu6} and \cite{DeRe}.
-This section serves an important purpose reviewing the relevant facts on unipotent representations for this paper in the appropriate context of harmonic analysis, and fixing notations.
+This section serves an important purpose of reviewing the relevant facts on unipotent representations for this paper in the appropriate context of harmonic analysis, and fixing notations.
 We kept the setup in this section more general than necessary for the remainder of the paper, since this does not complicate matters too much and this may be useful for later applications.
 In the second section we will describe the structure of the STMs between the normalized unipotent Hecke algebras of the inner forms of $G$, and discuss the applications of this result.